 Automatonophobia

-Fear of the Artificial
+Fear of Human-like Figures

 Jump to the Article

-12/15/2024 Things
+12/26/2024 Things

 Automatonophobia